 - Clean your utensils, countertops, cookware and sponges well (in a dishwasher if possible).

-- According to the Centers of Diseases Control and Prevention (CDC), cancer patients are at an increased risk for complications from the flu and are advised to get the flu vaccination (the shot, not the nasal spray).
-The shot has inactivated viruses and is safer for cancer patients.
+- According to the Centers of Diseases Control and Prevention (CDC), cancer patients are at increased risk for complications from the flu and are advised to get the flu vaccination.
+Cancer patients should receive the shot—not the nasal spray—because it has inactivated viruses, making it safer for cancer patients.
 Speak to your doctor about whether the annual flu shot is available and safe for you depending on your current treatment cycle.
 Also, talk to your doctor about the importance of having your family, friends, and those close to you vaccinated.

 - Ask your doctor about also getting the pneumococcal pneumonia vaccine.
-The risk for getting pneumococcal disease increases significantly for those with immunocompromised conditions, such as cancer.
-This vaccine will help protect against certain types of pneumonia and meningitis.
+People with cancer are at higher risk of developing pneumonia and meningitis.
 Ask whether this vaccine is safe for you at the stage of treatment you are in and if two shots of the pneumococcal pneumonia vaccine are needed, as suggested by CDC.

 - Avoid using any vaccines with live viruses such as MMR, varciella, and the shingles vaccine.

-- Discuss with your health care team about the timing of receiving vaccinations.
-Vaccination during chemotherapy or radiation therapy may not be as effective.
-CDC notes that those vaccinated within 14 days before starting immunosuppressive therapy such as those for cancer treatment should be considered unimmunized and should be revaccinated at least three months after therapy is stopped.
+Discuss with your health care team the timing of receiving vaccinations, as vaccines given during chemotherapy or radiation therapy may not be as effective.
+According to the CDC, anyone vaccinated within 14 days before starting immunosuppressive therapy should be considered not immunized and should be revaccinated at least three months after therapy is stopped.

-Talk to your doctor right away if you experience these signs of infection:
+Talk to your doctor if you experience one or more of these symptoms: